MickeyJsquad/IT-C-544---System-Administration-Project/milestone4/milestone4.md

 ## Security Policies: Update documentation to reflect changes in policies from this milestone:
-Password & access control.
+### Password & access control
-VPN access restrictions.
+### VPN access restrictions
-Endpoint protection enforcement.
-File server permissions.

 VPN access will be restricted to employees with remote workstations only.
+### Endpoint protection enforcement
+* Drop attacker IP after 5 failed SSH attempts
+* Alert on login from other regions
+* Block execution from world-writable directories
+* If system config files are modified, block and report
+* Disable suspicious users instantly
+### File server permissions
 Our TrueNAS file server uses role-based access to ensure that users can only access files that their group is allowed to view, write to, or execute.

 ## Network Diagrams
 Physical network diagram